 NWIRP was established by Congress to reduce losses of life and property from windstorms.
-The group is meant to coordinate across the Federal Government as well as with State and local governments, academia, and the private sector.
-This group seeks to improve the understanding of windstorms and their effects, as well as develop and encourage the implementation of mitigation strategies.
+The group is meant to coordinate across the Federal government as well as with state and local governments, academia, and the private sector.
+This group seeks to improve the understanding of windstorms and their impacts, as well as develop and encourage the implementation of mitigation strategies.
 NWIRP is made up of four Federal agencies: FEMA, NOAA, NSF, and NIST.
 NIST is designated by Congress as the lead agency for NWIRP.

-After an event, the NWIRP lead agency is responsible for coordinating "all Federal post-windstorm investigations, to the extent practicable" (NIST, 2019b).
-To do this, the NWIRP lead agency identifies opportunities and unmet coordination needs and implements a post-windstorm investigation coordination plan, drawing on existing resources and coordinating mechanisms (NIST, 2019b).
-The NWIRP lead agency is not required to be physically present at each investigation but is required to play a role in all investigations (NWIRP Reauthorization of 2015, Public Law 114-52).
+Following an event, the NWIRP lead agency is responsible for coordinating "all Federal post-windstorm investigations, to the extent practicable."
+35 To do this, the NWIRP lead agency identifies opportunities and unmet coordination needs, and implements a post-windstorm investigation coordination plan, drawing on existing resources and coordinating mechanisms.36 The NWIRP lead agency is not required to be physically present at each investigation, but is required to play a role in all investigations.37